 This may come as a shock to you, but many of your favorite cosmetic products may contain lead, a compound that’s well known for its harmful effects.
 This neurotoxin is found in hundreds of cosmetic products, ranging from nail polish to toothpaste, and can potentially contribute to side effects like infertility and learning and developmental delays in children.

 Siloxanes are used in the industry for their softening and moisturizing effects, and are largely found in night creams, sunscreen, and body lotions.
-However, they’re also widely used industrially, as water repellants, windshield coatings, and building sealants!
-They’re also a known reproductive toxin, so tread carefully!
+However, they’re also widely used industrially, as water repellants, windshield coatings, and building sealants.
+They’re also a known reproductive toxin, so tread carefully.

 DEA (Diethanolamine), MEA (Monoethanolamine), and TEA (Triethanolamine)

-These chemicals have been linked to liver and kidney cancers, due to their hormone changing properties.
+These chemicals have been linked to some liver and kidney cancers, due to their hormone changing properties.
 They are also very widespread in use, and are especially prevalent in foaming shampoos and body washes.
-While many of us believe that foaming cleansing products are essential to feeling clean, it’s important to note that foam boosting agents like DEA, MEA, and TEA, can have side effects that outweigh their benefits!
+While many of us believe that foaming cleansing products are essential to feeling clean, it’s important to note that foam boosting agents like DEA, MEA, and TEA, can sometimes have side effects that outweigh their benefits.

 How do I know what I am putting into my body?